Key Takeaways

 Binge eating disorder and major depression are two serious but treatable mental health conditions.
 If you’re interested in learning how to manage your symptoms and improve your quality of life, Rula can help.

-With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as early as this week.
+With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as soon as tomorrow.
 And if medication management is part of your treatment plan, we can connect you with a psychiatric provider to find the right solution for you.